- SBA loans offer small businesses fixed sums at a specific interest rates.

-Every year, thousands of entrepreneurs in the US use business loans from the Small Business Administration (SBA) to start or grow their small businesses.
+Thousands of entrepreneurs use business loans from the US Small Business Administration (SBA) every year.

 The Small Business Administration operates several different small-business loan programs and also works with approved lenders all over the United States to provide small businesses with the funding they need to thrive.